 The blockage can be life-threatening.
 According to the Mayo Clinic, it results in the death of one-third of people who go undiagnosed or untreated.
-However, immediate emergency treatment greatly increases your chance of avoiding permanent lung damage.
+However, immediate emergency treatment greatly increases your chances of avoiding permanent lung damage.

 Blood clots can form for a variety of reasons.
 Pulmonary embolisms are most often caused by deep vein thrombosis, a condition in which blood clots form in veins deep in the body.
-The blood clots that most often cause pulmonary embolisms typically begin in the legs or arms.
+The blood clots that most often cause pulmonary embolisms begin in the legs or pelvis.

 Factors that increase your risk of developing deep vein thrombosis and pulmonary embolism include:

 - a family history of embolisms

 - fractures of the leg or hip

-- genetic blood clotting disorders (hypercoagulable states), including Factor V Leiden, prothrombin gene mutation, and elevated levels of homocysteine
+- hypercoagulable states or genetic blood clotting disorders, including Factor V Leiden, prothrombin gene mutation, and elevated levels of homocysteine

 - a history of heart attack or stroke